zebrunner/carina/docs/automation/web.md

 Strategy usage examples:

-* By URL *
+By URL

+	```
-	This is a default value.
+	//This is a default value.
 To use it you need to set a real page urls into your page classes.

-	```
 	private final String specificPageUrl = "https://www.gsmarena.com/specific/url";

 	public Page(WebDriver driver) {